Getting the Time Right in Python

 🖊️ Austin Riba ⌚ 🔖 code 💬 9

 I think the problem boils down to the fact that they seem so arbitrary.
-The Gregorian calendar just doesn’t care and would like to swim, this is what we have the time, or the players names.
+The Gregorian calendar just doesn’t care and would like to tell you I was getting one.
 Ideally, there would be 100 seconds in every minute, 100 minutes in every hour, 100 hours in every day, etc. But no. We must deal with weird numbers like 60, 24 and 31 (but sometimes 28, or maybe 30) and all the inconsistencies they cause.

 </rant>